garrandall/popular-music-data/tracks/kiss-me-goodbye-petula-clark.md

 Linger awhile...then I'll go with a smile
 Like a friend who just happened to call
-For the last time..pretend you are mine
+For the last time...pretend you are mine
 My darling...kiss me goodbye

-My darling..kiss me goodbye
+My darling...kiss me goodbye